 “Chacho” is the short form of “Muchacho” and Canarios use this expression at least 20 times a day.
 It could be the equivalent of “dude” or “wow”.
 Don’t forget that you use “Chacho” for boys and “Chacha” for girls.
 It could be used like “Chacho, can you pass me my jacket?”.

 9. Mi niño / Mi niña

-“Mi niño” (for men) and “mi niña” (for women) are expressions to show affections for someone.
+“Mi niño” (for men) and “mi niña” (for women) are expressions to show affection for someone.
 And they are even used for people you don’t even know personally.
-So if you are in the market and someone calls you mi niña, you just have to know that they are trying to be polite with you.
+So if you are in the market and someone calls you mi niña, you just have to know that they are trying to be polite to you.
 And don’t think it is just used for young people or children.
-This expression is used for people all age!
+This expression is used for people of all ages!